Orgzales/UnityFakeFriendships/README.md

 	-  Vise Versa
 	- Once player has been chained to pillar, they can move around within set radius
 # Step 2:
+	- Make offical testing map and test NPCs
+	- Configure director for spawning levels and classes
+# Step 3:
 	- Once scripts have been figured out and organize start multiplayer
 	- Find way to have connections through multiplayer
 	- May have to build APK